donrifad/python-bdd-api-framework/README.md

 ```
 pip install -r requirements.txt
 ```
-<br> Open the properties.ini file and provide your git user id,you can pass the token via command line or include in properties.ini file
+<br> Open the properties.ini file and provide your git user id,you can pass the token via command line or include in properties.ini file</br>
+<br>if you already python installed select or create new virtual environment freshly install all dependencies </br>
+<br>More about virtual env https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/ </br>

 ### important dependencies used ###
 <br>For api requests used  https://requests.readthedocs.io/en/latest/ </br>